neurotaxis/neurotaxis.github.io/blog/2026/hello_signal.md

 ## Who should create hello_signal files

 A hello_signal file can often be put together from a dataset given sufficient documentation and familiarity of the person compiling the hello_signal file with the type of data involved.
-The person who can generally do this the fastest is the person who collected the data.
+In general the person who can do this the fastest is the person who collected the data.

 ## Other benefits of hello_signal files

 * No specialized software involved.
 Very flexible.
-* Quite easy to make a hello_signal file if one is familiar with the data.
+* Very easy to make if one is already familiar with the data.
 * Works with both in-house and public datasets.
-* Lightweight yet robust.
-Can even be printed out and put on the fridge.
+* Lightweight yet robust format.
+You can even print it out.
-* Only break if the dataset is moved.
-For this reason it is useful to archive the data in a specific place.
+* Only break if the dataset is moved or required software becomes inaccessible.
-* Works in concert with highly heterogeneous datasets instead of fighting to standardize them.
+* Works in concert with heterogeneous datasets instead of fighting to standardize them.
-* Can likely be produced with LLMs given a collection of partial documentation (but should be verified).
 * Greatly reduce overall time spent data munging, creating more time for science.